SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 ## Implementation Notes
 Spring's `BearerTokenResolver` interface is implemented in [TokenBrokerResolver](./src/main/java/sample/spring/xsuaa/TokenBrokerResolver.java) which uses the [token-client](../../token-client) module to fetch the access tokens.
-Thanks to the auto-configuration of [spring-security-starter](../../spring-security-starter), a bean of type `XsuaaTokenFlows` is available for injection which is used by the TokenBrokerResolver to perform the `Password` token flow.
+Thanks to the autoconfiguration of [spring-security-starter](../../spring-security-starter), a bean of type `XsuaaTokenFlows` is available for injection which is used by the TokenBrokerResolver to perform the `Password` token flow.

 In the JUnit tests of this application, a mocked `XsuaaOAuth2TokenService` is used with stubbed responses to provide access tokens for pre-defined user credentials.
 To use this service, the TokenBrokerResolver bean is overridden in [TokenBrokerTestConfiguration](./src/test/java/sample/spring/xsuaa/config/TokenBrokerTestConfiguration.java) to make use of it.